kamilazdybal/kamilazdybal/README.md

 ► Stay tuned for my first research paper [*Manifold-informed state vector subset for reduced-order modeling*](https://github.com/kamilazdybal/manifold-informed-state-vector-subset), accepted in the Proceedings of the Combustion Institute journal!

 ► Check out my seminar talk [*Cost function for low-dimensional manifold topology optimization*](https://www.vki.ac.be/index.php/vki-seminars) at The von Karman Institute for Fluid Dynamics!
+  ► Our [associated paper](https://github.com/kamilazdybal/cost-function-manifold-assessment) is currently in peer review.

 ► Stay tuned for our book chapter [*Reduced-order modeling of reacting flows using data-driven approaches*](https://github.com/kamilazdybal/ROM-of-reacting-flows-Springer) by me & co-workers!